 The Planning Commission accepted the December 2002 Planning Department staff recommendation to conduct campground inspections every second year for those camps that met the Department's criteria for passing the summer 2002 inspection.
-No inspections were done in 2009.
 Code Enforcement does respond to individual complaints.

-Element 7 - Carrying Capacity Exceedence Actions and Implementation
+Element 7 - Carrying Capacity Exceedance Actions and Implementation

-- The monitoring program is discussed above in Element 4.1. - There were no exceedances of either carrying capacity threshold in 2009.
+- The monitoring program is discussed above in Element 4.1. - There were no exceedances of either carrying capacity threshold in 2011.